-- In the formatting bar, expand “Show/Hide Kitchen Sink” near right end to see more formatting options.
+- In the formatting bar, expand “Toolbar Toggle” near right end to see more formatting options.

 - Switch to “Text” tab (upper right), and get used to reading the html code.
 Sometimes copy and paste is easier in this mode, then clean up under “Visual” tab.
 Caution: don’t paste copy with line breaks; they will not flow and you will have to manually remove them.

 - Feel free to use Tags on Posts, optional.
 (I prefer to stick with Categories.)